How robotics can address complex tube cutting

 Almacam Tube is capable of creating a robot program from a CAD assembly, completely automatically.
 Thanks to powerful tube and profile recognition algorithms to compute trajectories from the CAD model, intelligent nesting algorithms to optimize positioning of the parts on the bar, and algorithms to optimize robot trajectories so as to avoid collisions and singularities, programming of complex machines is child’s play!

 In addition, Almacam manages strategies for loading and unloading tubes, opening of jaws, as well as the cutting parameters chosen automatically according to the part’s material and thickness.
 All these strategies can be customized to suit the individual requirements of each machine.
+Finally, since Almacam Tube can collect and process production data, it fully integrates industry 4.0 principles.

-For a project to succeed, the integrator’s expertise is more important than the brand of the chosen robot.
-So it is vital for the customer, the robot integrator and the software vendor to work closely together to define and optimize the rules defining how the machine functions.
-It is important to work as a partnership from the start of the project, since on these installations it may take a year to progress from initial configuration to delivery to the customer.
+From our point of view, for a project to succeed, the integrator’s expertise is more important than the brand of the robot.
+It is vital for the customer, the robot integrator and the software vendor to work closely together to define and optimize the rules defining how the machine functions.

 The Slovenian company Daihen Varstroj specializes in welding and thermal cutting.
 As a subsidiary of the Japanese industrial robot manufacturer OTC-Daihen, Daihen Varstoj is the group’s center for production and development in Europe.
 Daihen Varstroj has very strong experience in installing robot cells, plasma sheet cutting systems, and welding generators.
 Alma and Daihen Varstroj have been working together since 2015 on control systems for robotized cells and 2D cutting tables.